Neurrone/personal-knowledge-base/notes/power.md

 * Have: legitimate, information and expert power are what you own.
 * Be ∩ Do: practicing what you preach, moral power
-* Be ∩ Have: referent and reward power
+* Be ∩ Have: referent power
-* Do ∩ Have: I can only give because I own (reward power)
+* Do ∩ Have: reward power - I can only give because I own
 * Do: coercive
 * Be: charismatic